-A couple months ago, I had the opportunity to spend a week in Paris cooking and eating.
+A couple of months ago, I had the opportunity to spend a week in Paris cooking and eating.
 While in Paris, I sampled french pastries on a daily basis, including the famed Kouign Amann.
 A sugar-coated croissant variation that is usually rolled or folded into little circular crowns.

-After taking a croissant making class (which was very fun, by the way) I felt I fully understood why hardly anyone makes croissants at home.
+After taking a croissant-making class (which was very fun, by the way) I felt I fully understood why hardly anyone makes croissants at home.

 Fresh hot croissants straight out of the oven are amazing.
 Uh.
 May.
 Zing.